Rajkumar6/MyRetail-2/README.md

   ]
 }

-UpdatePriceAPI method is synchronous, Service class will first invoke getPricecommand to validate the product availabilty in database and then invoke updatepricecommand to update price details in database.
+UpdatePriceAPI method is synchronous, service class will first invoke getPricecommand to validate the product availabilty in database and then invoke updatepricecommand to update price details in database.

 getPricecommand and updatepricecommand are hystrix command classes which will help in breaking the circuit incase of failure from any of the external API/DB call.
 Current configuraion of hystrix is set as follows.
 For an interval of 60 seconds, if 50% of the backend API/DB call fails, circuit will be open for 10 secs.
 This can be tested by providing product ids that are not available in target system.

 EmbeddedMongoDb is used as database.
-Set of products will be inserted in to the database during server startup through spring configuration.
+A set of products will be inserted in to the database during application startup through spring configuration.
 MongoRepository is used to save and fetch Price details.
 Product Price will be stored to Ehcache during update price and retrived from cache during get price.

 ### Build and Run